urfriendglenn/ElkStackDeployment/README.md

   [elk]
   10.1.0.4 ansible_python_interpreter=/usr/bin/python3
   ```

   > **_NOTE:_** The `webservers` and `elk` host groups must exist for the playbook to function accordingly

-- Run the playbook, and navigate to `http://[elk_ip_addr]:5601/app/kibana` to check that the installation worked as expected:
+- Run the playbook:
-  - Run:

   ```bash
   cd /etc/ansible
   ansible-playbook playbook.yml
   ```

+- Navigate to `http://[elk_ip_addr]:5601/app/kibana` to check that the installation worked as expected